RagnarLodbrok94/jet-engine-repeater-shortcode/README.md

 - id - enter the post id manually, otherwise the shortcode will get it from the context.
 - repeater_name - meta field label.
 It will be displayed on Post edit page.
 - row - repeater row number.
 Rows start at 0, not 1.
-- sub_field_name - Repeater subfield name.
+- sub_field_name - repeater subfield name.
 It will be displayed on Post edit page.

 ## Instructions
 - Install and activate the plugin;